Artenes/rocketseat-bootcamp-meetapp/backend/README.md

 cp .env.example .env
 ```

-5. Configure the .env file
+5. Configure the .env file (make sure to have your database running and an mailing service credentials at hand).

-6. Have a postegres database running and then run the migrations to create the tables
+6. Run the migrations to create the tables.
+Make sure the database you set in .env exists.
 ```sh
 yarn sequelize db:migrate
 ```